 2 tsp caster sugar

-- Fill a medium sized bowl with iced water and add 1 tablespoon of bi-carb soda.
+- Fill a medium sized bowl with iced water and add the bi-carb soda.
 Submerge the prawns and leave for 30 minutes.

 - Drain the prawns and dry thoroughly.